What is a Coat of Arms? A guide to the Key Elements (Family Crest Explained too)

 Example of a shield on a Coat of Arms

-This device was worn on top of the helmet, and was usually made of wood, metal, or boiled leather.
-It provided the double advantage of easy identification and addition of height to the wearer.
-In heraldry today, the crest and arms are usually displayed together.
+Perched atop the helmet is the crest, which was usually made of wood, metal, or boiled leather and often displayed a three-dimensional figure (animal, object, or mythical creature).
+It provided the double advantage of easy identification and added height to the wearer.
+In heraldry today, the crest and the shield are usually displayed together.

 Crest of Coats of Arms